Mathura

 Significance

-Mathura has contributed a lot towards Indian Culture through its rich heritage and is a heaven for the pilgrims or god lovers and also for those who travel in search of sanctity and divinity.
-One of these places nearby Mathura is Vrindavan where there are hundreds of shrines, numerous Ghats and several sacred tanks, some of which are Brahma Kund and Govinda Kund.
-Barsana being the birth place of Radha is another famous place for pilgrimage with a regular bus service from Mathura.
-To the north-east of Mathura lies the beautiful village of Nandgaon which is known as the home of Lord Krishna’s foster father Nand, in whose memory a spacious temple is being built.
-Other holy places of visit include Baldev, Kokilavan and Mahavan etc.
+Mathura has contributed immensely to Indian culture through its rich heritage.
+It is a haven for pilgrims and spiritual seekers.
+One of the significant nearby places is Vrindavan, where there are hundreds of shrines, numerous ghats, and several sacred tanks, including Brahma Kund and Govinda Kund.
+Barsana, the birthplace of Radha, is another famous pilgrimage site with regular bus services from Mathura.
+To the northeast of Mathura lies the beautiful village of Nandgaon, known as the home of Lord Krishna’s foster father, Nand, where a spacious temple is being built in his memory.
+Other important holy places in the region include Baldev, Kokilavan, and Mahavan.

-Raasleelas of Mathura have become an integral part of Indian Folklore.
-This folk dance form has its origin when Lord Krishna used to dance “The Rasa” with Gopis on banks of Yamuna River.
-Charkula is another traditional folk dance form of the Braj.
-In this dance, a woman balances a column of Deepaks on her head and dances to the accompaniment of Rasiya songs by the men folk.
+The Raasleelas of Mathura have become an integral part of Indian folklore.
+This folk dance form originated when Lord Krishna danced “The Rasa” with the Gopis on the banks of the Yamuna River.
+Charkula is another traditional folk dance form of Braj, in which a woman balances a column of deepaks (lamps) on her head while dancing to the accompaniment of Rasiya songs sung by men.

 You may also like...